 Nubian sheep and goat herder

 In the 1960s, a dam was built in Aswan, Egypt.
 It created a lake that permanently flooded ancient temples and tombs, as well as hundreds of Nubian villages.
-The dam forced hundreds of thousands of Nubians to migrate to Khartoum and Cairo to start a new life far from their land.
+The dam forced hundreds of thousands of Nubian to migrate to Khartoum and Cairo to start a new life far from their land.

 Having tea in Nubia